-We have recently developed the DynaStick- A linear/rotary motor control stick with 4 position memories, intelligent soft-stops, and up to 30A output from the compact 82 x 68 x 35mm drive unit (see DynaStick page) - Used on FIFA World Cup Football (TV - BBC Russia) and "Life" (film)
+We have recently released the DynaStick- A linear/rotary motor control stick with 4 position memories, intelligent soft-stops, and up to 30A output from the compact 82 x 68 x 35mm drive unit (see DynaStick page) - Used on FIFA World Cup Football (TV - BBC Russia) and "Life" (film)

 Other systems include a 3-axis stabilised "plug 'n' play" system, which was originally designed for the Bourne Ultimatum motorbike chase, then used for the Panama harbour motorbike jump on Quantum of Solace.
 It has been used on extensive sporting events in collaboration with the Vortex telescopic mast (TM - Cammotion).

-In the last few years, we have done various consultancy design & manufacture projects, involving remote head control systems, SLR stills camera complete solutions, and various motor control systems, including a hydraulic record/replay system used on the Peter Pan film - Please visit the "Other Projects & Consultancy" section for more information.
+In the last few years, we have undertaken various consultancy design & manufacture projects, involving remote head control systems, SLR stills camera complete solutions, and various motor control systems, including a hydraulic record/replay system used on the Peter Pan film - Please visit the "Other Projects & Consultancy" section for more information.